hexpm/hexpm/lib/hexpm/web/templates/docs/rebar3_publish.html.md

 A dependency defined with no SCM (`git` or `hg`) will be automatically treated as a Hex dependency.
 See the [Usage guide](/docs/rebar3_usage) for more details.

-Only Hex packages will be included as dependencies of the package, for example Git dependencies will not be included.
+Only Hex packages may be used as dependencies of the package.
+It is not possible to upload packages with Git dependencies.
 Additionally, only `default` dependencies will be included, just like how rebar3 will only fetch `default` dependencies when fetching the dependencies of your dependencies.

 <a id="example-rebar-config-file"></a>